 (a) Every applicant for a license under this chapter shall make written application to the city manager on forms furnished by the city.
 The applicant shall answer all questions on the application, under oath, and shall supply all information and furnish all certificates, affidavits, bonds and other supporting data or documents as required by this chapter.

 (b) Each application shall state the name and address of each applicant, the place where the proposed business is to be located; the type license applied for, whether for malt beverages, wine or distilled spirits, and whether for wholesale, package sale or on-premise consumption.
 The application shall also contain a beginning balance sheet showing the proposed original capitalization of the business and its source.
 If an applicant is a corporation, the application shall state the names of all officers and stockholders of the corporation and the percentage ownership of each.
 If the applicant is a partnership, the application shall state the names of all partners therein, whether general or limited.
 All applications shall include the names of all persons that have or will have a direct or indirect beneficial interest in the business for which the license is sought.
-Each application shall also contain such additional information as the city manager prescribes, shall be verified as true by the applicant before filing and shall be accompanied by a nonrefundable application fee of $1,500.00 to cover the cost of investigating the applicant and processing the application.
+Each application shall also contain such additional information as the city manager prescribes, shall be verified, under oath, as true by the applicant before filing and shall be accompanied by a nonrefundable application fee of $1,500.00 to cover the cost of investigating the applicant and processing the application.
 If granted, the application fee shall apply against the license fee.

 ( Ord.
 No. 15-06, § 1, 9-21-2015 )